yisroelshulman/maze_solver/README.md

 The path is generated using a depth first traversal approach knocking down the walls between cells as they are visited, ensuring that there is a valid solution to the maze.

-The solution is derived through a depth first search for the end cell, drawing a red line to the path and errasing it when back tracking.
+The solution is derived through a depth first search for the end cell, drawing a red line to the path and erasing it when back tracking.
 The RNG is reseeded so the attempt to solve can look different every time.

 ![](https://github.com/yisroelshulman/assets/blob/main/maze_solver/maze.gif)